sianliu/docker-wordpress-monitoring/README.md

 # Project Title

 Ansible installs wordpress mysql, docker, docker-compose, prometheus, and grafana.
 Docker-compose is then used to setup the wordpress and monitoring environment.

+Note: not for production use

 # Getting Started